Bersa Firestorm Review

 Both pulls are smooth and feel good on the Firestorm, but the DA pull being about double the weight as the SA pull means you’ll need to get used to it and make sure to not jerk the trigger.

-That said, I strongly believe that once you’re well versed on a DA/SA trigger that you’ll find that shooting, in general, becomes easier and more accurate.
+That said, I strongly believe that once you’re well-versed on a DA/SA trigger you’ll find that shooting, in general, becomes easier and more accurate.

-The good news is that once in single-action the Firestorm is crisp and accurate.
+The good news is that once in single-grip action, the Firestorm is crisp and precise.

 I commonly shoot hostage steel targets at 10-15 yards with good results.
 I wouldn’t want to try that in a worst-case scenario, but it’s not to at least train on.